SebastianIoanPop/SebastianIoanPop.github.io/_posts/2020-01-21-notice-board.md

 ## The strange note
 A note sits on the board, completely empty at first sight however you heard that it reveals some arcane text when the sun rays hit the paper.
 A warning sign has been posted below it to not touch or read the note as it's potentially dangerous.
 A wizard has been scheduled to arrive in a few tendays and remove the note.

+## The volanian troupe tour reached saltmarsh!

+Attention to all music, show and entertainment lovers!
+The volanian troupe has reached saltmarsh and will perform for everyone's delight.
+The stage has been setup just outside the town gates, tickets are available at your local taverns.

+Prices:
+- 10G Stanadrd ticket
+- 10P VIP ticket

+A number of contests are available for those daring enough to try, entrance free for participants:
+- The ring of blood (gladiatorial combat, participate at your own risk!)
+- Saltmarsh has talent
+- The survival games

+Disclaimer: The volanian troupe is not responsible for the loss of life/limb of any of the contestants, participation is purely voluntary.

+First place winners in each of the categories will be awarded 500GP each and special secret reward handpicked by Julianus Caelar and his most trusted advisor Brutis